SateeshPasala/AboutCanada/README.md

 12. UI is done programmatically.

 Additional Things covered while testing
-1. Handled the nil cases of images
+1. Handled the nil cases of images .
-2. Some image URL are not valid and sending back data which is not an image , Handled that as well and showing a broken image place holder
+2. Some image URL are not valid and sending back data which is not an image , Handled that as well and showing a broken image place holder.

 3.Handled nil conditions in title and body .